Version: 2.1 | Last Updated: June 24, 2026

 The existence of and all information regarding any Dispute will be held in strict confidence by the parties and will not be disclosed except as reasonably necessary in connection with the arbitration or confirmation of any award.

-This agreement to arbitrate shall survive the termination or expiration of this Agreement and any closure of your Account.
-If a court finds the prohibition of class arbitration to be invalid or unenforceable, then the entirety of this agreement to arbitrate shall be deemed void, and any remaining Dispute must be litigated in court.
+This agreement to arbitrate shall survive the termination or expiration of this Agreement and any closure of your Card Balance.
+If a court finds the prohibition of class arbitration in Section 20.3 to be invalid or unenforceable as to a particular claim or request for relief, that finding shall not affect the enforceability of Section 20.3 as to any other claim or request for relief, and all other provisions of this Section 20 (including the agreement to arbitrate on an individual basis) shall remain in full force and effect.

 This Agreement, as it relates to card services, shall be governed by and construed in accordance with the laws of the Commonwealth of Puerto Rico, without regard to conflict-of-law provisions.
 This governing law applies to all Cardholders regardless of contracting entity, because the Issuing Bank is a Puerto Rico-licensed entity and the card program operates under Puerto Rico regulatory oversight.